Complex box bounds for real maps: Box mappings and complex bounds

 The following is Lemma 10.2 of \cite{KSS}.
-The proof differs from that given in \cite{KSS} because $f$ is not analytic and we have to treat the ``big geometry" case separately from the bounded geometry case. \begin{lem} Suppose that $R_{I_0}:\mathrm{Dom}(R_{\I_0})\rightarrow \I_0$ is non-renormalizable.
-There exists a positive integer $k_0$ and a constant $\gamma>0$ such that for all $x\in\omega(c_0)\cap I_n$,
+The proof differs from that given in \cite{KSS} because $f$ is not analytic and we have to treat the big geometry case separately from the bounded geometry case. \begin{lem} \cite[Lemma 10.2]{KSS} There exists $k_0\in \N$ and a constants $\gamma>0$ and $\varepsilon>0$ such that for all $n>0$ with $|I_n|<\varepsilon$ and for all $x\in\omega(c_0)\cap I_n$,